hugoalh/hugoalh/template/SECURITY.md

 ### Via Send An E-mail

-Send an e-mail to either one who listed in here (e-mail address is in the profile):
+Send an e-mail to either one who listed in here (e-mail address is listed in the profile):

 - [hugoalh](https://github.com/hugoalh)

 #### Suggested Content List

-Please provide as much as you can to help us for better understand the nature, scope of the possible issues, and triage your report more quickly.
+Please provide as much as you can to help security vulnerability report supervisors for better understand the nature, scope of the possible issues, and triage your report more quickly.

 - Your account's platform (e.g.: GitHub, GitLab, ...).
 - Your account's username (e.g.: `@octocat`).
 - Project's ID or repository URI.
-  - Project's ID is display at the top part of readme (i.e.: `README` file), below the project display name (i.e.: header), inside a code block.
+  - Project's ID is displayed at the top part of readme (i.e.: `README` file), below the project display name (i.e.: header), inside a code block.
 - Affected branches, commits, tags, and/or versions.
   - Versions must be listed as supported.
   - For multiple versions, you can use version range instead.
 - Affected files.
-  - Relative files' paths related to the manifestation of this security vulnerability based on repository root.
+  - Files which related to the manifestation of this security vulnerability.
+  - Relative files' paths based on repository root.
 - Issues to cause this security vulnerability (e.g.: buffer overflow, cross-site scripting, SQL injection, ...).
 - Any special/specific configuration required to reproduce this security vulnerability?
 - Steps' instructions to reproduce this security vulnerability.
 - Proof of concept and/or exploit code.
   - How an attacker might exploit this security vulnerability?
-- Common Vulnerabilities and Exposures (CVE) identification numbers.
 - References of this security vulnerability.
+  - Common Vulnerabilities and Exposures (CVE) IDs.
+  - Common Weakness Enumerator (CWE) IDs.